dylantowler/SimpleExcelReport/README.md

 # Welcome to the SimpleExcelReport project

 SimpleExcelReport is a .NET component that allows you to quickly create tabular Excel reports using a fluent API and conditional formatting.

-It currently relies on Microsoft Excel Interop.
+It currently relies on Microsoft Excel Interop but eventually I would like to use something to write the xslx directly so that it can run on servers (and target .NET Standard).
+If you would like to help with that then please fork!

 ## Adding SimpleExcelReport to your project